Credeau/credeau-docs/docs/products/mobileforge/deployment/sync_pipeline.md

-# Deployment: MobileForge Sync Pipeline
+# Deployment: MobileForge Data Sync Pipeline

-This document outlines the deployment steps for different components of the sync pipeline.
+This document outlines the deployment steps for different components of the data sync pipeline.

 ## Components Overview